Voria Ghafouri

-Voria Ghafouri (وریا غەفووری; وریا غفوری; born 18 September 1987) is an Iranian footballer who plays for the Persian Gulf Pro League club Foolad, for which he is captain, and the Iran national team.
+Voria Ghafouri (وریا غەفووری; وریا غفوری; born 19 November 1987) is an Iranian retired footballer.
 He has played much of his career as a right-back and also played as a right winger occasionally.

 Before joining Esteghlal in 2016, Ghafouri spent a successful two-year spell with Sepahan, winning the Iranian League in 2015.
 Ghafouri debuted for Iran in 2014 against South Korea.
 He was part of Iran's squad in the 2015 and 2019 AFC Asian Cup.

-During the 2022 World Cup, Voria Ghafouri was arrested for speaking publicly online against violent repression of Iranian protesters.
-He is an activist for the civil rights of Iranian women and has repeatedly published his views.
+During the 2022 World Cup, Voria Ghafouri was arrested for speaking publicly online against the violent repression of Iranian protesters.
+He is an activist for the civil rights of human rights and has repeatedly published his views.

 Club career

 Early years

 Ghafouri played his entire career for Pas Hamedan until 2010 when he signed with Shahrdari Tabriz.
 He later signed with Naft Tehran.

 Sepahan

 In July 2014 Ghafouri signed a two-year contract with Sepahan.

 Ghafouri was named "Persian Gulf Pro League Defender of the year" by F.F.I.R.I. at the end of 2014–15 season.